SyncfusionExamples/WPF-Diagram-Examples/Samples/Constraints/Annotation-constraints-sample/README.md

 # Annotation Constraints sample
 This repository contains sample which illustrates how to add or remove specific constraints for annotation.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__:https://help.syncfusion.com/wpf/diagram/constraints#annotation-constraints